mdhruvil/dodokit/README.md

    ngrok http 3000
    ```

-3. In your Dodo Payments dashboard, set the webhook URL to the ngrok URL followed by `/api/webhook/dodo-payments`.
+3. In your Dodo Payments dashboard, set the webhook URL to the ngrok URL followed by `/api/webhook/dodo-payments` and copy the webhook secret from the webhook page and paste it in `.env`.

-4. Trigger a test payment or subscription event in your Dodo Payments dashboard.
+4. Trigger a test payment or subscription event in your Dodo Payments dashboard or from the application UI (i.e. `/dashboard` page).

 5. You should see the webhook captured in your terminal and the Supabase tables updated accordingly.